-These effects can be positive or negative and last for a short time or much longer.
-For example, redeveloping an old commercial area might produce a more pleasant shopping environment, while a new building might cause dust and noise during the construction phase, and loss of privacy for its neighbours and an increase in traffic in the long term.
+The effects on the environment can be positive or negative and last for a short time or much longer.
+For example, the positive effects of redeveloping an old commercial area could be that it creates a more pleasant shopping environment.
+A new building could cause dust and noise during construction, a loss of privacy for its neighbours and more traffic in the long term.

-An AEE describes all the environmental effects of your proposed activity, and the ways that any negative effects are to be mitigated (reduced).
-Depending on your proposed activity it can take a lot of time and effort to conduct your assessment and produce a report, so feel free to get in touch if you need help, information or advice.
+An AEE describes all the environmental effects of your proposed activity, and the ways that any negative effects are to be reduced.
+Depending on your proposed activity it can take a lot of time and effort to conduct your assessment and produce a report.
+Feel free to get in touch if you need help, information or advice.

 Do it yourself or get a professional on board

-If your proposal involves relatively minor works, such as residential additions and alterations, you may be comfortable completing the AEE template yourself (PDF 982 kb).
+If your proposal involves minor works, such as residential additions and alterations - you may be comfortable completing the AEE template (PDF 982 kb) yourself .

-As a first step though, we recommend that you get in touch to arrange a pre-application meeting.
-We’ll work through your proposal and what you want to achieve, and provide you with information and advice on how to apply (included whether you need a building consent too).
+As a first step, we recommend that you get in touch to arrange a pre-application meeting.
+We’ll work through your proposal and what you want to achieve, and provide you with information and advice on how to apply.
+We'll also give you advice on if you need a building consent.

 learn about your obligations under the Resource Management Act 2014.
 Your resource consent – and your activities – must comply with its requirements

 talk to our Eco Design Advisor.
 They offer free, independent advice on how to make homes warm, dry and healthy, and can give you some great tips on energy efficiency and environmental sustainability.
 You can make an appointment online, by email or by phone at 04 570 6666